ysyk2021/tackling-climate-change-with-ai-innovative-approaches-and-solutions/src/chapter-4-2.md

-# Personalized Recommendations for Renewable Energy Sources and Sustainable Practices

 AI technologies offer significant opportunities for improving energy efficiency by providing personalized recommendations for renewable energy sources and sustainable practices.
 In this chapter, we will discuss the potential of AI for personalized recommendations and its impact on improving energy efficiency.